 The three main laws that apply to veterans with disabilities are:

 - The Americans with Disabilities Act (ADA) protects applicants and employees with disabilities, including veterans, against employment discrimination.
 Under the ADA, veterans have a right to choose whether to tell an employer about a disability and a right to an accommodation that does not cause undue hardship.
-Learn about the ADA or ask a question by calling the ADA National Network at 800-949-4232 or visiting www.adata.org.
+Learn about the ADA or ask a question by calling the ADA National Network at 800-949-4232 or visiting adata.org.

 Asking veterans about disability

 Can an employer ask applicant or employee who are veterans if they have a disability?
-This depends on what you mean “ask.”
+This depends on what you mean by “ask.”
 The ADA and VEVRAA each address this issue in a different way.
 Under the ADA, employers generally cannot ask veteran applicants or employees about disability unless the employer has been made aware of a disability or an accommodation need.
 However, under the VEVRAA 2014 rule changes, employers who are federal contractors must collect data about the number of applicants and employees who are veterans with service-connected disabilities (as well as other groups of veterans).
 To do this, these employers use a voluntary self-identification form to collect this data.
 This data is confidential, must be stored separately from other personnel records and cannot be used for decisions such as hiring or promotion.
 Note that ADA disability disclosure protections are not in conflict with the self-identification requirements of the VEVRAA new rules.
-To find out more, go to the following Depart of Labor document.
+To find out more, go to http://www.dol.gov/ask.

 Form partnerships to tap into the talents of veterans with disabilities